 One of the earliest obtainable maps of Georgia, shown extending to the Mississippi, along with portions of East and West Florida.
 In the East, Georgia includes some coastal counties, towns, rivers, islands, lakes, etc. Tallassee Counit is identified as claimed by the State of Georgia previous to the Treaty of New York.
 The Akenfonogo Swamp is shown.
 The Line settled by I Stewart, Supt.
 British Gov't is also shown, claiming for Florida regions which are here shown in Georgia.
 A number of Indian settlements are shown on the Lower Chatahochee River, and then again in the northern Cherokee Lands.
 The Countries of the Cherokees and Creek ar shown, along with the Seminole, Appalachy, Musckoggee, Chactaw and Chicasaws lands.
 The rivers which converge to form Mobile Bay show a number of early settlements, especially along the Alabama River.
 Most of the region covered is Indian Lands, with named settlements and other details.
 An interesting early map of Georgia, still including all of Mississippi and Alabama.
 This map appeared in Volume IV of John Payne's New and Complete Universal Geography… published in New York by John Low at the Shakespeare Head, No. 332 Water-Street, in 1799.
-Minor toning, else a nice example.
+Left margin extended, else a nice example.
 Wheat & Brun 619.